def1ant1/RusticUI/examples/navigation-drawer-sycamore/README.md

 # Navigation Drawer with Sycamore

-Sycamore can reuse the `mui-material` drawer renderer to provide a responsive navigation experience without bespoke styling.
+Sycamore can reuse the `rustic_ui_material` drawer renderer to provide a responsive navigation experience without bespoke styling.

 ```bash